A high-octane, round-the-clock city, New York is made for those in their twenties. Culture Trip curates your bucket list.

 Check out the flea markets

-You’re only young once.
-Celebrate your youth at the annual Union Square Pillow Fight every April 1.
-If you can’t make it to the pillow fight, consider one of their other iconic, off-the-wall NYC annual events like the No Pants Subway Ride.
+Because, why not?
+Tap into your inner child at the annual Union Square Pillow Fight if you find yourself in New York in early April.
+If you can’t make it to the pillow fight, search for other annual events in the city you can tag along to, such as the No Pants Subway Ride.